uddaloksarkar/multi-threaded-file-downloader/README.md

-# multi-threaded-file-downloader
+# Multi Threaded File Downloader

 It is a `wget` like file downloader allowing __more than one thread__.

+## Building
-To compile use the following command: ```gcc -pthread multi-thread-dwnl.c -o mdnl -lncurses -lssl -lcrypto```
+You might need a unix-like system to build this program (NOT compatible with windows environment).
+To build use the following command: ```gcc -pthread multi-thread-dwnl.c -o mdnl -lncurses -lssl -lcrypto```